cimug-org/cim-modeling-guide/docs/index.md

 **25-November-2019**

-Click [here](https://github.com/cimug-org/cim-modeling-guide/releases/download/v1.0/CIM_Modeling_Guide_v1.0.pdf) to download the PDF release of this version of the CIM Modeling Guide.
+The PDF release of v1.0 of the CIM Modeling Guide is made available [here](https://github.com/cimug-org/cim-modeling-guide/releases/download/v1.0/CIM_Modeling_Guide_v1.0.pdf) at the UCAIug's official Github site.

 !!!
 Note